 Energy

-Energy is very important in our society because it allows us to satisfy important needs in our daily lives, such as having electricity, cooking our food, heating our houses and transporting ourselves to different places.
+Energy is very important in our society because it allows us to meet daily basic needs, such as having light, cooking our food, heating our homes and transporting us to different places.

-The excessive use of fossil fuels (oil, natural gas and coal) is generating a climate crisis that forces us to change our traditional sources of energy for less polluting and more sustainable ones, such as solar or wind energy.
+The excessive use of fossil energies (oil, natural gas and coal) is generating a climatic crisis that forces us to change our traditional energy sources for others less polluting and more sustainable, such as solar or wind energy.

-We will begin by studying the different forms or manifestations of energy and what are the primary energy sources we use, to end up studying electrical energy in detail.
+We will begin studying the different forms or manifestations of energy and what are the primary energy sources we use, to end up studying in detail the electricity.

 Forms of energy

-Energy is the capacity to do work or produce change.
+Energy is the ability to do work or produce changes.

 There are many forms or manifestations of energy.
-Each has different characteristics, but all of them can be converted into work or motion, light, heat, sound or other useful effects for us.
+Each has different characteristics, but all of them can become work or movement, light, heat, sound or other useful effects for us.

-The following are the most common forms of energy and those most commonly used.
+Next we will see the most common forms of energy and those that are usually used most.

 Potential energy

-For example, an object that is in a high position has potential energy thanks to the gravity of the earth.
-If we drop the object, that potential energy is transformed into kinetic energy or it could drag another object doing work.
+For example, an object that is in a high position has potential energy thanks to the seriousness of the earth.
+If we drop the object, that potential energy is transformed into kinetic energy, with which another object could drag and perform work.

-Hydraulic dams accumulate potential energy in the water when it is stored in an elevated position.
-The water falling from the dam transforms its potential energy into kinetic energy, which moves a turbine.
-Finally, the turbine moves an alternator that produces electrical energy.
+Hydraulic dams accumulate potential energy in water when it is stored in a high position.
+When falling from the dam, the water transforms its potential energy into kinetic, which moves a turbine.
+Finally the turbine moves an alternator that produces electricity.

 _images/electric-energia-presa-aldeadavila.jpg

-Aldeadávila arch dam being released due to river flooding.
+Aldeadávila arc dam dirtying due to a river flood.

 Raiden32, CC BY-SA 4.0 International, via Wikimedia Commons.